Abdisto/CompAutoLevelUP/README.md

 ```
 python Comp_Makro.py -r
 ```
-Now you have to start the script with the required keypress Tab inside the Game and enjoy! <3
+Now you have to start the script with the required keypress
+Tab inside the Game and enjoy! <3
 For the script to properly work, the Monitor needs to be turned on and comp focused

-20.10.23: The date I will try to fix it ✔ [finished at 03:40 o'clock]<br>
+20.10.23: The date I will try to fix it ✔ [finished at 03:40 o'clock]
-what was added:<br>
+what was added:
-it's late m8 -_-<br>
+it's late m8 -_-
 Todo: adding all the images (english/1440, english/1080)